vjbollavarapu/modulyn-community/apps/frontend/docs/COMMUNITY_CHECKLIST.md

 ## ✅ **Verification Report**

-This document summarizes the comprehensive transformation of TidyGen ERP from a multi-tenant commercial system to a clean, consistent **Community Edition** focused on developers, small businesses, and grant foundations.
+This document summarizes the comprehensive transformation of Modulyn ERP from a multi-tenant commercial system to a clean, consistent **Community Edition** focused on developers, small businesses, and grant foundations.

 ---